 I originally was going to be gone for 6 weeks, but I shortened my trip to 4 glorious weeks.
 It was the right decision to come home a little early and I’m thrilled to be back and share so many stories and out-of-this-world-delicious recipes I had while there!
 I swear my family and friends in my village in Surin, Thailand cook the tastiest food in the world!

 There were some highs and lows throughout the entire trip, but overall, I must say, it really was a beautiful trip- the best trip I’ve had in Thailand!
 I’m so happy with how it all turned out.
 I had a very loose schedule on purpose.
-I was traveling with my two kids ages 5 & 6 and I know not to force too many planned activities for us.
+I was traveling with my two kids ages 5 & 6 and I knew not to force too many planned activities on us.
 I also know how Thai culture works, (at least with my family anyway).
-We tend to be pretty spontaneous, flexible and just go with the flow in most things. (: There are a few words in Thai that sum up this laid back attitude of the Thai culture.
+We tend to be pretty spontaneous, and flexible, and just go with the flow in most things. (: There are a few words in Thai that sum up this laid-back attitude of Thai culture.

 1) “Sabai, Sabai” meaning “It’s well, Let’s chill, it’s all good.”

 2) “Mai Pen Rai” or “It’s ok, It’s alright,It’s all fine.”

 - “Jai Yen Yen,” or “Stay Calm, Calm Down” A literally translation for “Jai Yen Yen” is “Heart Cool Cool” or “Have a cool heart”, “Stay Calm”, as in the opposite of being hot headed.

 Without further adieu, here are the top 10 highlights of my Thailand trip.

 1. Speaking in Thai, Khmer and Lao again.